steveshambles/RIG-V2-Reddit-Image-Grabber/README.md

 # RIG-V2-Reddit-Image-Grabber
-Simple GUI, but with many features, to download images in bulk from Reddit subreddits.
+Simple GUI to download images in bulk from Reddit subreddits.

 Tested on Windows 7 and Linux Mint 19.1